 The proposed project involves flushing the contaminated groundwater plume through an in situ reactive zone (IRZ) of extraction and injections wells and installing extraction wells near the Colorado River to hydraulically control the plume, accelerate cleanup of the groundwater within the floodplain, and flush the groundwater with elevated Cr(VI) through the IRZ.
 The proposed project consists of five main elements: (1) an IRZ zone along a portion of National Trails Highway, (2) extraction wells near the Colorado River that would pump approximately 640 gallons per minute (gpm) of contaminated groundwater that would be amended with organic carbon before reinjection in the western end of the plume, (3) approximately 500 gpm of freshwater that would be injected west of the plume to accelerate groundwater flow, (4) institutional controls on groundwater use, and (5) monitoring.
 The project description is divided into sequential phases of project implementation: construction, operations and maintenance, long-term monitoring, and decommissioning.
 It is estimated that the duration of these three project phases is 3 years, 29 years (could be up to 110 years), 10 years, and 2 years, respectively.
 Table 1-1 presents a summary of project features.

-The ultimate number and specific locations of the elements that make up the proposed project (e.g., remediation wells, monitoring wells, pipelines, freshwater intake locations, and associated infrastructure) have not been determined at this time because the locations are dependent on the final remediation system design.
+The ultimate number and specific locations of the elements that make up the proposed project (e.g., remediation wells, monitoring wells, pipelines, freshwater intake locations, and associated infrastructure) have generally not been determined at this time because the locations are dependent on the final remediation system design.
+However, for purposes of completeness, this EIR includes additional information regarding the monitoring wells that are proposed to be installed at the compressor station and in the East Ravine area.
 The actual number, location, and configuration of the extraction, treatment, and injection systems and/or changes to the type, method, and configuration of the treatment delivery systems may occur to enhance performance of the remedy to attain the cleanup goals and to respond to site conditions and performance issues.
 Locations of remedial structures would be determined through communication and discussions with the landowners and/or other entities with rights-of-way.
 Remedial structure locations also would be determined in consideration of treatment efficiency, accessibility for construction and operation and maintenance, topography, sensitive cultural and biological resources, and existing infrastructure.
 For these reasons, the environmental analysis of the proposed project is based on the maximum area that is expected to be affected by the construction, operation, maintenance, and decommissioning of the proposed project.